Money & Subsidies

 For childcare at government-funded centres:

-Income calculation: Gross monthly household income divided by number of household members.
-If per-capita income is $1,125 or below, the highest tier applies regardless of total household income.
+Income calculation uses gross monthly household income divided by household members.
+If your per-capita income is $1,125 or below, the highest tier applies regardless of total income.

 Real Cost Examples